The maternity leave laws in the United States are like a box of chocolates.

 The Americans With Disabilities Act (ADA) is a federal law that could affect how long maternity leave lasts.
 The (ADA) has return-to-work provisions that can relate to pregnant and postpartum women.

 The regulation prohibits discrimination based on disability in employment.
 Pregnancy complications (not normal pregnancy) meet the standard for legal protections under ADA.

 The ADA requires that covered employers (15 or more employees) provide reasonable accommodations to applicants and employees with disabilities.
-A reasonable accommodation can include making modifications to existing leave policies.
+Reasonable accommodation can include making modifications to existing leave policies.
 An employer must consider providing unpaid leave as a reasonable accommodation so long as it does not create an undue hardship for the company.

 Keep in mind that these rules apply only if you meet the ADA disability definition.